xuanhung1509/todo-hub/README.md

-# Frontend Mentor - Todo app solution
+# TodoHub

-This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
+Inspired from the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
+I took it a step further from the original challenge by implementing Firebase authentication and file uploads.

 ## Table of contents